edne/pineal/docs/dsl/keywords.rst

 .. code-block:: clj

-    (branch transformation
+    (branch action
-            transformation
+            action
             ...)

-Combine transformations "in parallel", return a new one.
+Combine actions "in parallel", return a new one.

 **TODO**
 - a picture also here